vividskiess/aor/readme.md

 df.to_csv('datasets/processed/processed_housing_market.csv', index=False)
 ```
 ## graph.py
-Contains code that is responsible for data visualization analyzing relationships between data, code relating to graphs are grouped into its own respective functions
+Contains code that is responsible for data visualization that analyze relationships between data.
+Code relating to graphs are grouped into its own respective functions.

-### - Import libraries and processed dataset, assign dataset to a varaible and add styling for chrats.
+### - Import libraries and processed dataset, assign dataset to a variable and add styling for charts.
 ```python
 from models.cluster import train_landsize_cluster, train_school_cluster
 from models.regression import train_distance_price, train_room_price